Estimated reading time: 3 minutes

-If you need money to grow or expand your company, you will most likely start researching the various small business loan options that are available.
-Large banks, small community banks, credit unions, and direct lenders offer loans.
-The application process, approval requirements, and processing times vary depending on the type of lender you work with.
-In addition, banks, credit unions and direct lenders charge interest on top of the loan amount, and their interest rates differ based on several factors.
-If you are wondering how business loan interest rates are determined, this Balboa Capital blog post is for you.
-It features all of the important information that you need to know.
+If you need money to grow or expand your small business, you will most likely start researching the various loan options.
+Large banks, small community banks, credit unions, and direct lenders offer small business loans.
+The application process, approval requirements, and processing times vary depending on your lender.
+Understanding business loan rates can be difficult because so many variables are involved.
+If you wonder how interest rates are determined, this Balboa Capital blog post can help.
+It features all of the vital information that you need to know.

 The business loan process.